 My husband thinks I’m crazy.
 My friends think I’m crazy.
 But I’m not crazy.
 What’s crazy is accepting that it should take 30 YEARS to buy a house.
 Who ever came up with that idea?
 30 years is way too long.
 I think about paying off our mortgage ALL the time.

-The Main Reason I Want to Pay Off My Mortgage: Peace of Mind
+The Main Reason I Want to Pay Off My Mortgage Early: Peace of Mind

 I know too many people who suddenly find themselves out of work or facing tremendous medical bills who constantly worry about losing their homes (okay, I really only know three people like that, but that’s three too many).